 Nick joined CCCG as Chief Commercial Officer in July 2019.
 He is responsible for growing and diversifying the group’s income streams and leads the marcomms, international and commercial teams.
 He joined from Shaw Trust, a large charity providing a range of public services to young people and adults across the UK, where he was their Chief Strategy Officer.
 Prior to Shaw Trust, Nick worked for a leading third sector membership body focussing on public service reform and building a more meaningful relationship between the public and charitable sectors.
 Nick also sits on the board of Rehabilitation International, an international membership body advocating for the rights of people with disabilities, where he is the Deputy Vice President for Europe.

-Group Director of HR and Organisational Development
+Director of Marketing and Communications

 Director of Governance

-Graham started his career as an Economics and Business Studies teacher and after working as an A level examiner for the University of London Board (now Pearson).
-He held a number of managerial roles within national awarding bodies, including the Chemical Industries Association where he was the development manager for an NVQ awarding body across the chemical and pharmaceutical sectors.
+Graham started his career as an Economics and Business Studies teacher, and after working as an A level examiner for the University of London Board (now Pearson), he held a number of managerial roles within national awarding bodies, including the Chemical Industries Association, where he was the development manager for an NVQ awarding body across the chemical and pharmaceutical sectors.
 In 2002, he joined the Open College Network (London) where he was Director of Quality and in 2005 he was appointed as the Clerk to the Governing Body at Newham College.
 In 2008 he took up a similar role at City and Islington College as the Assistant Principal, and is now the Director of Governance at the Capital City College Group.

-Interim Principal of the College of Haringey, Enfield and North East London
+Vice Principal, The College of Haringey, Enfield and North East London